pierky/ripe-atlas-monitor/docs/COMMANDS.rst

      S IX 2603 3333: 1 time, probe ID 11585 (AS29518, SE)

-The ``--probes`` argument can be used to restrict the analysis to results produced by a limited set of probes by specifying their IDs.
+The ``--probes`` and ``--countries`` arguments can be used to restrict the analysis to results produced by a limited set of probes by specifying their IDs or the source countries.

 .. code:: bash